 People generally do not work towards a goal until they see that there is a need or value for their time and effort to reach that goal.
 By the time you recognize the need it may be too late for you to be your best at it.
 Recently I have found the need, the value and the joy of sign language.
-I may not be good at it yet but the journey to learn is amazing.
+I may not be good at it yet but the journey to learn and share what I have learned is amazing.

 You do not have to be deaf to learn sign language but you might have a hard time finding a place to learn and practice.

-You might have found this site through my card or have been referred by someone.
+I may have given you my card which directed you to this site or have been referred by someone.
 Either way welcome.

 I myself cannot teach sign.
 I do not have the experience needed for that.
 I also have no formal educational training in sign language.